pondrejk/dizzer/chap-vis_challenges-temporality.md

 Agent based modelling -- Regions are essentially aggregates - of smaller entities, of common characteristics -  which in turn are are 'constructed' by the Lagrangian behaviour of the individuals within them.
 Places are therefore emergent properties of large-sample individual behaviour in 4-D space-time.

+On space-time cubes -- is a useful concept for imagining the relations between spatial, temporal and non-spatial dimensions (@guo2006visualization).
+Even though our spatial imagination is limited by 3-dimensionality of our everyday experience, data cubes allows us to assing visual clue to otherwise abstract database queries such as slicing and dicing.
+On the other hand intracting with the cube itself feels not user friendly, so intractive UIs typically use maps as slices of the cube -- so the spatial metaphor is always coherent timewise (true? maybe traces are an exception).

+Unused potential of s-t cubes becomes clear when considered together with searching for cyclical time patterns in spatial subsets (collumns of a cube) or when spatially correlating two phenomena with time delay (comparing slices).
+(TODO some picture of cubes to make it more clear)

 absolute vs relative views of space and time -- useful?
 ----
 from andrienko: